lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 A Lily developer should be able to explain:

-- what starts the operate
+- what starts the work
-- what retains the operate alive
+- what retains the work alive
-- what data the operate owns
+- what data the work owns
 - what resources it allocates
 - what event or function stops it
 - what is removed during **cleanup**